Mortgage Payoff Calculator – See How Extra Payments Cut Your Loan Term

 Welcome to the Mortgage Payoff Calculator

-This comprehensive calculator helps you understand how different payment strategies can affect your mortgage payoff timeline and total interest paid.
-Whether you’re considering making extra payments, switching to biweekly payments, or paying off your mortgage entirely, this tool provides detailed insights into your savings potential.
+This calculator helps you understand how different payment strategies affect your mortgage payoff timeline and total interest paid.
+Whether you are considering extra payments, switching to biweekly payments, or paying off your mortgage entirely, this tool gives you a clear side-by-side comparison so you can make an informed decision.

 📊 Option 1: If You Know the Remaining Loan Term